blue-veery-gmbh/json-scopes/README.md

 `ShoppingTest` creates object references (JSON object which contains only object id).
 In JS developer doesn't have to care about it because it is solved automatically by JsonScopedSerializer TypesScript class.
 What is important in `ShoppingTest` it is what is get from server in responses and what is send to server in requests and how it is deserialized to JPA entities according `JsonScope` annotation
+Request/Response payload is logged to console in formatted JSON for simpler analyzes.